Villa Vie Odyssey: History

 On 9 October 2019, while carrying her full capacity of 929 passengers, she became the longest ship ever to cruise through the Corinth Canal.

 On 8 March 2020, government officials in Cartagena, Colombia, announced that a recently disembarked passenger had tested positive for COVID-19, and was accepted by a private local clinic for care.
 On 9 March 2020, government officials in Alberta, Canada, announced that a recently disembarked passenger had tested positive for COVID-2019.
 A day later, Alberta officials confirmed a second infection of a passenger returning from Braemar.
 On 13 March, the ship was denied entry to the Bahamas as a result of five passengers testing positive for the virus.
-For the same reason.
 Sint Maarten also denied a request from the cruise ship to allow passengers to fly out.
 The infected passenger disembarked off the cruise in Kingston, Jamaica, but it was unknown where they contracted the disease.
-On 16 March, it was announced that Cuba would accept the ship and evacuated all travelers to the United Kingdom.
+On 16 March, it was announced that Cuba would accept the ship and evacuate all travelers to the United Kingdom.

 In November 2022, the ship still had not returned to service; Fred Olsen cruises put the ship up for sale.

-In 2023 Villa Vie Residences bought the ship, renaming her Villa Vie Odyssey, for their 3 1/2-year residential style cruise.
+In 2023, Villa Vie Residences bought the ship, renaming her Villa Vie Odyssey, for their 3 1/2-year residential style cruise.
 The vessel was handed over to Villa Vie Residences in February 2024 with more than 70% of cabins sold (340/485 approximately).
-She left Leith docks where she was laid up and arrived at Harland & Wolff shipyard in Belfast for refitting on 28 April 2024.
+She left the dockyard where she was laid up and arrived at Harland & Wolff shipyard in Belfast for refitting on 28 April 2024.
 While in drydock, the ship's itinerary suffered several delays, as rudder, gearbox and other issues were discovered.
 Future residents waiting for a revised sailing date either remained in Belfast or toured Europe on trips subsidized by the company.

 Villa Vie Odyssey was floated out of the dock on 24 July and moved to the ship repair quay on 2 August.
 She sailed out on the evening of 30 September.
-However, due to a failure to complete what was described as "some final pieces of paperwork", She anchored just outside Belfast that night.
+However, due to a failure to complete what was described as "some final pieces of paperwork", she anchored just outside Belfast that night.
 She left the Belfast anchorage at approximately 16:30 BST on 3 October on her way to Brest, France.

 As of February 2025, the ship had visited western Europe, northwest Africa, then transited the Atlantic Ocean, and the Panama Canal before moving south to the Strait of Magellan.